grappa-py/grappa/README.rst

       an object of type "list" with length 3

     Information
-      ▸ An empty object is typically tested via "len(x)" built-in function.
-Most built-in types and objects in Python can be tested that way, such as str, list, generator... as well as any object that implements "__len__()" method and returns "0" as length.
+      ▸ Object length is measured by using "len()" built-in Python function or consuming an lazy iterable, such as a generator.
+Most built-in types and objects in Python can be tested that way, such as str, list, tuple, dict... as well as any object that implements "__len__()" method.
         — Reference: https://docs.python.org/3/library/functions.html#len

     Where